mshariqnaeem/FIFA_PlayerValue_ML/README.md

 **As there were multiple different tools used we have made a short list below**

 - Postgres SQL + PgAdmin
-- Python + Jupyter Notebook/
+- Python + Jupyter Notebook /
   numpy
   matplotlib
   pandas